Malick-Taky/alx-system_engineering-devops/0x02-shell_redirections/README.md

 19- The script 19-AZ in the file replaces all characters A and c from input to Z and e respectively.

+20- The script 20-hiago in the file creates a script that removes all letters c and C from input.